MalveHeinz/SWAP_regional/README.md

 The setup for regional model application is meant to focus on the results for one year (but is run for a warm up period of three years + the year we are interest in).

+You might consider the proposed folder structure, also provided in the repository (proposed_folder_structure.png)